tylersayvetz/data-structures-and-algorithms/code-challenges/tree/README.md

 For space, the traversal methods all have O(n) complexity.
 This is because I build an output array that is exaclty as long as N nodes.

+## FizzBuzz files

+### API
+`fizzify ` takes a numerical value and returns 'fizz' 'buzz' or 'Fizzbuzz', depending on if it dvisible by 3, 5, and both3 && 5, respectively.

+`fizzBuzzTree` takes in a binary tree root and returns a copy of the tree, with fizz and buzz replaced in the proper spots, according to fizzify.